hellotext/hellotext.js/README.md

 })
 ```

-When popups are installed automatically from the dashboard, `Hellotext.initialize('HELLOTEXT_BUSINESS_ID')` mounts every active configured popup without passing `popup.id` manually.
-Only the first popup whose device and display rules match can be visible at a time; closing it allows the next eligible popup to appear.
+When a popup is installed automatically from the dashboard, `Hellotext.initialize('HELLOTEXT_BUSINESS_ID')` mounts the configured popup without passing `popup.id` manually.
+Only one popup can be installed at a time.

-Each popup is rendered from its dashboard configuration, including steps, layout, bubble, colors, rules, coupon, and journey metadata.
-Passing an explicit `popup.id` mounts only that popup.
+The popup is rendered from its dashboard configuration, including steps, layout, bubble, colors, rules, coupon, and journey metadata.
+Passing an explicit `popup.id` mounts that popup.